The centralized certificate in Fortress doesn’t work

 FAQs about Viafirma Fortress

 Can I have more than one certificate?
-Yes, the same user can hold many certificates, from different profiles or Trusted Service Providers.
+Yes, the same user can have many certificates from different profiles or Trust Service Providers.
 Can I delegate the use of my certificate?
-That’s precisely one of the main advantages of Viafirma Fortress, the possibility of delegating the use of our certificate maintaining the same security levels set […]
+Yes.
+One of the main advantages of Viafirma Fortress is that it allows to delegate our certificate while having the same levels of security and […]

 What is an authentication factor?